sml25/My-Profile/README.md

 3. Are the restaurants comprehensive.
 I need to do more research on this
 4. Up to date updates of restaurants closing etc
 5. Have interesting topics of interests for must buys sites
-6. APP needs to be fast and stable, users will not got back to APPs if they consistently have loading issues
+6. App needs to be fast and stable, users will not got back to APPs if they consistently have loading issues

 ### Commercialization: